bitfield/script/README.md

 // filtered 11 bytes
 ```

+The `func` we supply to `Filter` takes just two parameters: a reader to read from, and a writer to write to.
+The reader reads the previous stages of the pipe, as you might expect, and anything written to the writer goes to the *next* stage of the pipe.

+If our `func` returns some error, then, just as with the `Do` example, the pipe's error status is set, and subsequent stages become a no-op.

-Notice that the `hello world` appeared *before* the `filtered n bytes`.
-Filters run concurrently, so the pipeline can start producing output before the input has been fully read.
+Filters run concurrently, so the pipeline can start producing output before the input has been fully read, as it did in the `ping` example.
+In fact, most built-in pipe methods, including `Exec`, are implemented *using* `Filter`.

 If we want to scan input line by line, we could do that with a `Filter` function that creates a `bufio.Scanner` on its input, but we don't need to: